The Hub

 - More public transport information available at Transport for Edinburgh

-- The area outside The Hub can be extremely busy with tourists and may take people with mobility access requirements longer to navigate.
+- Due to its proximity to Edinburgh Castle, the area outside The Hub can be extremely busy with tourists at all points of the day and may take people with mobility requirements longer to navigate.

-- Box Office has a lowered counter and seating available
+- Box Office has a low counter and induction loop system; set hearing aid to the T position

 - The Box Office has a bit of an echo